andreigi/oliodigest/_posts/2024-10-08-Realizing-Most-of-Crypto-is-Just-a-Scam.md

   teaser: https://i.imgur.com/fhFxH6D.jpeg
 ---

 Don't get me wrong.
-I still believe in the technology and nothing wrong with YOLO.
+I still believe in the technology and nothing wrong with the YOLO philosophy (You Only Live Once).
 In fact, I still strongly believe the tech is revolutionary and it will change the way we transfer value online which is using trustless networks.

 Nothing wrong with believing that innovation and new technology can make you rich.
 In fact, Amazon, Apple, Facebook and Google are the best inspirations of what innovation can develop into.
 It's just that with the crypto industry which directly deals with money and markets, 95% of it is just straight out ponzi